Using the Frame

 MODULE 1: Building the Case for Reframing – Understand the need for reframing and learn strategies to build organizational and stakeholder support.

 MODULE 2: Implementing the Frame – Explore how to begin reframing your organization’s key communications.

 MODULE 3: Sustaining Reframing – Discover steps to fully integrate reframing into communications and ensure reframing practices are consistent and ongoing.

 MODULE 4: Engaging the Community – Gather tips for expanding the frame across your community through advocacy, mobilization, and coalitions.

-For more guidance and support, sign up for our Reframing Network Newsletter and visit FrameWorks’ Building A New Narrative on Human Services Toolkit.
+For more guidance and support, read past Reframing Network Newsletters and visit FrameWorks’ Building A New Narrative on Human Services Toolkit.

-This initiative is generously funded by The Kresge Foundation and Annie E. Casey Foundation.
+This initiative has been generously funded by The Kresge Foundation and Annie E. Casey Foundation.